jhdodia/AzureMessagingServices/README.md

 #bus_service.create_topic('FieldGatway2AzureCloud', topic_options)
 ```
-- Optional filter and virtual Ques of Subscriptions
+- Optional filter and virtual Ques of Subscriptions:
 Subscriptions are named and can have an optional filter that restricts the set of messages delivered to the subscription's virtual queue.

 The MatchAll filter is the default filter that is used if no filter is specified when a new subscription is created.
 When the MatchAll filter is used, all messages published to the topic are placed in the subscription's virtual queue.
 The following example creates a subscription named AllMessages and uses the default MatchAll filter.